bryanc8776/sep10-freedom-project/blog/entry02.md

 After choosing accounting as my topic and writing blog 1, I have done more research on the types of software and hardware found in accounting.
 By searching on google, I was able to find some interesting articles to help me gather more information and ideas.

 #### Software
 For software, I searched "Accounting apps this year" and found this [article](https://www.business.org/finance/accounting/best-accounting-apps/).
-Some of the software apps found in the article include
+Some of the software apps and their attributes found in the article include:
-* Zoho Books
+* Zoho Books: Builds automated workflows
-* Xero
+* Xero: Accounting easy and affordable
-* QuickBooks Online
+* QuickBooks Online: Mobile app, Send invoices with attached receipts via text, email, or messaging app—with the additional security of an encrypted link.
-* FreshBooks
+* FreshBooks: Customizable recurring invoices that easily sync with the time tracking features
-* Sage Business Cloud Accounting
+* Sage Business Cloud Accounting: user friendly with colorful, easy-to-read dashboard reports and online trainings that help first-time business owners start establishing their companies.

 Another search I did was "Top 10 accounting software" and found another [article](https://www.softwareworld.co/best-accounting-software/).
 I haven't done much reading on it, but it includes many of the apps I saw in the first article.